sammitpal2000/Hacktoberfest-Census/README.md

 # Public Notice
 This repository ceased to have active maintenance in 2017.
 Since then, Hacktoberfest organisers Digital Ocean have tightened their requirements for a PR to count towards the event.
 This repository has been archived now as many people may be mislead by it's existence, and so may mistakenly use it in Hacktoberfest.
-Thanks for contributing, and enjoy future Hacktoberfests!
+Thanks for contributing, and enjoy future Hacktoberfests

 # Hacktoberfest Census